Last Updated on September 20, 2021 by Maggie Sutton

 Maintain Your Landscaping

 You don’t have to make additions to your landscaping.
-But you should make sure that any landscaping you do have looks pristine because a shabby-looking yard can negatively impact your curb appeal.
-Make sure you wash down your paving, paint your fencing, pick up any sticks and edge along the sides of your walkways, also hiring a Tree Care Sacramento Tree Service or other places in your location to ensure that you do not have dead or damaged trees in your backyard as well as trees that could be a danger to the home.
+But you should make sure that any landscaping you do have looks pristine, because a shabby-looking yard can negatively impact your curb appeal.
+Make sure you wash down your paving, paint your fencing, pick up any sticks and edge along the sides of your walkways.
+Hiring an arborist is a good idea to ensure that you do not have dead or damaged trees in your backyard as well as trees that could be a danger to the home.
+They can also do any trimming of branches that are too close to your home.
+Make sure to keep your lawn mowed and try to pull as many weeks as you can.
 A clean look to your landscaping can improve your curb appeal without eating into your budget.

 Clean Your Façade